 Because Tapestry is decentralized, and no single node has a global perspective on the network, the root node for an object must be chosen in a globally consistent and deterministic fashion.
 The simplest choice of root node is the one which shares the same hash value as the object.
 However, it is common for there to be fewer nodes in the network than possible values in the space of hash values.

 2.2.1 Selecting Root Nodes

-For this reason, a "root" node for an object is chosen to be the one with a hash value that shares the most prefix digits with the object's hash value.
+For this reason, the root node for an object is chosen to be the one whose hash value shares the most prefix digits with the object's hash value.